IcyFeVA/lazyloader/README.md

 **See demo.html for more info**

-Loading an image from lorempixel.com:
+Example: Loading an image from lorempixel.com:
 ***

 index.html